-In May 2014, we entered into a Term Loan Agreement with the lenders party thereto from time to time ("Lenders") and Whitebox, as administrative agent for Lenders (the "Loan Agreement"), pursuant to which the Lenders committed to provide one or more senior secured term loans to us, in an aggregate amount of up to approximately \$31.1 million on the terms set forth in the Loan Agreement (collectively the "Term Loan").
+In May 2014, we entered into a term loan agreement (the "Loan Agreement") with the lenders party thereto from time to time ("Lenders") and Whitebox, as administrative agent for Lenders, pursuant to which the Lenders committed to provide one or more senior secured term loans to us, in an aggregate amount of up to approximately \$31.1 million on the terms set forth in the Loan Agreement (collectively the "Term Loan").
 Pursuant to the Loan Agreement, on May 9, 2014, we closed a private debt financing with Whitebox consisting of a \$25.9 million Term Loan (the "First Advance"), the outstanding principal amount of which was subsequently exchanged, by Whitebox into our 2017 Notes.
 In connection with the Loan Agreement, we also entered into an exchange and purchase agreement pursuant to which (i) we have an option, subject to certain conditions, to require Whitebox to provide us with an additional \$5.2 million of capital in the form of an additional term loan, convertible debt or a combination thereof; and (ii) Whitebox has the option, subject to certain conditions, to purchase up to an additional \$32.0 million aggregate principal amount of convertible debt.
-We used proceeds from the Term Loan to repay \$9.6 million in outstanding principal under our additional term loan facilities with TriplePoint, with the remaining outstanding principal balance of \$1.0 million being junior secured debt payable over 36 months beginning June 2014.
+We used proceeds from the Term Loan to repay \$9.6 million in outstanding principal under our additional term loan facilities with TriplePoint Capital LLC ("TriplePoint"), with the remaining outstanding principal balance of \$1.0 million being junior secured debt payable over 36 months beginning June 2014.

-In December 2013, we issued and sold 21,303,750 common stock units at an offering price of \$1.35 per common stock unit in a firm commitment underwritten public offering.
-Each common stock unit consisted of one share of the Company's common stock and a warrant to purchase one share of the Company's common stock at an exercise price of \$1.85.
+In December 2013, we issued and sold 1,420,250 shares of common stock and warrants to purchase an additional 1,420,250 shares of common stock.
+The shares of common stock and the warrants were sold together as common stock units for a purchase price of \$20.25 per unit, but were immediately separable and issued separately.
 The warrants have certain anti-dilution provisions.
-As result of the debt financing arrangement with Whitebox and the public offering of common stock units in August 2014, these anti-dilution provisions were triggered and the exercise price of the warrants has decreased to \$1.43 per share.
+The warrants have an exercise price of \$15.30 per share and will be exercisable from the date of the original issuance and will expire on December 16, 2018.
 The December 2013 offering resulted in net proceeds of \$26.8 million after deducting \$2.0 million in underwriting discounts and commissions and other offering costs.
-We used \$5.1 million of the proceeds from this offering in December 2013 to repay outstanding principal to TriplePoint under the Original Agri-Energy Loan Agreement.
+We used \$5.1 million of the proceeds from this offering in December 2013 to repay outstanding principal to TriplePoint under the Original Agri-Energy Loan Agreement (as defined below).

-In July 2012, we issued: (i) 12.5 million shares of common stock at an offering price of \$4.95 per share; and (ii) \$45.0 million aggregate principal amount of 2022 Notes, in each case in a firm commitment underwritten public offering (the "2012 Equity Offering" and the "Note Offering," respectively, and together, the "2012 Offerings").
+In July 2012, we issued: (i) 0.8 million shares of common stock at an offering price of \$74.25 per share; and (ii) \$45.0 million aggregate principal amount of 2022 Notes, in each case in a firm commitment underwritten public offering (the "2012 Equity Offering" and the "Note Offering," respectively, and together, the "2012 Offerings").
 We received proceeds from the 2012 Offerings of \$98.4 million, net of expenses and fees to underwriters.
-We used \$5.4 million of the proceeds from the Note Offering to pay in full all amounts outstanding under the Gevo Loan Agreement.
-As of September 30, 2014, \$18.1 million in principal amount of 2022 Notes have been converted and, as such, we had an aggregate of \$26.9 million in principal amount of 2022 Notes outstanding as of that date.
+We used \$5.4 million of the proceeds from the Note Offering to pay in full all amounts outstanding under the Gevo Loan Agreement (as defined below).
+As of March 31, 2015, \$20.1 million in principal amount of 2022 Notes have been converted and, as such, we had an aggregate of \$24.9 million in principal amount of 2022 Notes outstanding as of that date.

-In February 2011, we completed our initial public offering issuing 8,222,500 shares of common stock at an offering price of \$15.00 per share, resulting in net proceeds of \$110.4 million, after deducting underwriting discounts and commissions and other offering costs.
+In February 2011, we completed our initial public offering issuing 548,167 shares of common stock at an offering price of \$225.00 per share, resulting in net proceeds of \$110.4 million, after deducting underwriting discounts and commissions and other offering costs.